The Texas Revolution in Gold:

 Executions, the Presidio, Goliad, Texas.
 5.25 minute exposure under six Feit 13W UV CFL bulbs.

 The minimum materials required for the Texas Chrysotype process are the generic tools used for virtually all alternative processes.
-For the sake of thoroughness, they are listed below, with comments as appropriate.
+For the sake of thoroughness, they are listed below, with

 - Pencil for outlining area to be coated